Autoscale Service Engines

-The tunnel mode setting won't take affect until the SE is rebooted.
+The tunnel mode setting won’t take effect until the SE is rebooted.
 This is a global change.

 In this mode, Avi Vantage is load balancing the load balancers, which allows a native ability to grow or shrink capacity on the fly.

-To scale traffic in, Avi Vantage reverses the process, allowing secondary SEs 30 seconds to bleed off active connections by default.
+To scale traffic in, Avi Vantage reverses the process, allowing secondary SEs 30 seconds to timeout active connections by default.
 At the end of this period, the secondary terminates remaining connections.
 Subsequent packets for these connections will now be handled by the primary SE, or if the virtual service was distributed across three or more SEs, the connection could hash to any of the remaining SEs.
-This timeout can be changed using the following CLI command: vs_scalein_tmeout seconds
+This timeout can be changed using the following CLI command:

 When scaled across multiple Service Engines, the percentage of load may not be entirely equal.
 For instance, the primary SE must make a load balancing decision to determine which SE should handle a new connection, then forward the ingress packets.
 For this reason, it will have a higher workload than the secondary SEs and may therefore own a smaller percentage of connections than secondary SEs.
 The primary will automatically adjust the percentage of traffic across the eligible SEs based on available CPU.

 A non-scaled virtual service offers the most optimal packet path from client to Avi Vantage to the server.
 Scaling SEs may add an extra hop to some traffic (specifically traffic pushed to secondary SEs) for ingress packets.
 Scaling works well for the following use cases: